“How do you do it?”

 And yet, I do make it through the week.
 In fact, I do more than make it through; I can’t imagine my life without it.
 How can I possibly explain that?

 The answer came to me unexpectedly (the way trustworthy answers so often do) on a late-autumn, Friday night, hunkered down in the basement with my wife and three children for pizza and Movie Night.
 Next up in our queue was Legend of the Guardians: The Owls of Ga’Hool.
-(Note to self: in the future, pre-screen all animated children’s movies from the director of 300 and The Watchmen.
-But I digress.)
 The story tells the tale of two owl-brothers, Soren, and his older brother, Kludd.
 As the brothers learn to fly, the sibling dynamic is quickly revealed; whereas Soren is clearly a gifted flyer, his clumsy older brother is all brute strength and no grace, a poor combination for an owl, who is meant to depend on stealth for survival.
 Kludd’s animosity toward, and hatred of, his younger brother are unmistakable.
 So, when the brothers are kidnapped by the evil and power-hungry Pure Ones, their paths begin to diverge.
 Soren escapes and seeks out the mythic Guardians of Ga’Hool, the legendary protectors of owl-kind.
 Kludd, on the other hand, has found a home in a place that values strength, power, and brutality.
 He is Anakin Skywalker in feathers.

 As the movie began to reach its conclusion that night, I found myself frantically reaching for the DVD sleeve to check the length of the film.
 Ninety-seven minutes…less than five minutes left!
 Something was terribly wrong.
 Maybe you’ve had that feeling near the end of a good book or movie: “This can’t be right—there isn’t enough time!”
 But enough time for what?
 As the last scene ended, and Kludd raised his head, evil eyes glowing red, prepared to take up leadership of The Pure Ones, I sprung out of my chair and the answer sprung from my lips: “That can’t be the end…there’s nothing redemptive about that!!”
 Fortunately, my wiser-than-me, eight-year-old son understood my distress and said, “Don’t worry, Daddy, it’s a series.
 The story isn’t over yet.”